FG still subsidising petrol price, says Sylva

 “This administration understands the need to have an all-encompassing, well thought out and unambiguous regulatory instrument that is painstakingly developed to meet present and future aspirations of government.

 “This is required to attract much needed investments and create opportunities in the sector.
-Hence the need for stakeholders participation and engagement developing the regulations, processes and procedures”, he stated.
+Hence the need for stakeholders’ participation and engagement in developing the regulations, processes and procedures,” he stated.

-Earlier, the Authority Chief Executive, Engr Farouk Ahmed, explained that the consultation was in line with the mandate of the Petroleum Industry Act, PIA 2021 which ordered that stakeholders must be consulted before any regulations are made.
+Earlier, the NMDPRA Chief Executive, Farouk Ahmed, explained that the consultation was in line with the mandate of the Petroleum Industry Act (PIA) 2021 which ordered that stakeholders must be consulted before any regulations are made.